![]() |

 X-ray baggage check at Spanish stations

-Before boarding any high-speed train at any Spanish mainline station, you must pass through an X-ray baggage check.
-This usually only takes a few minutes, a bit longer at busy times, but don't turn up for your train with only 30 seconds to spare!
-Sometimes this is at the entrance to the departures area, as at Madrid Atocha, sometimes at the entrance to a platform or group of platforms, as at Barcelona Sants or Algeciras.
-The security check applies to high-speed trains and the platforms these use, not usually for regional or suburban trains.
-You may or may not need to walk through a metal detector.
-Security staff may confiscate things like penknives.
+Before boarding a high-speed train at any Spanish mainline station on the high-speed network, you must put your bags through an X-ray baggage scanner.
+This usually only takes only a few minutes, but don't turn up for your train with 30 seconds to spare!
+Sometimes this is at the entrance to a departures area as at Madrid Atocha, Madrid Chamartin or Barcelona Sants, sometimes at the entrance to a specific platform as at Seville Santa Justa.
+The security check applies to high-speed trains and the platforms these use, not to regional or suburban trains.

 -

-On most long-distance trains there's a cafe-bar serving tea, coffee, drinks and snacks.
-Of course, you're also free to take your own food and even wine or beer onto the train.
+On most long-distance trains there's a cafe-bar serving tea, coffee, alcoholic and non-alcoholic drinks and snacks.
+Of course, you're free to take your own food and even wine or beer onto the train.

 -